 So here's that tip I promised you:

-Start your plan with several REALISTIC ideas.
+Be sure you start your plan with REALISTIC ideas.

 Usually I help people begin planning music by having